Mount Kenya Sirimon Route 4 Days 3 Nights

 Experience the Thrill of the Climb on a Less Arduous Mt.
 Kenya Trail

 If you are an intermediate or advanced hiker looking to get to Mt.
-Kenya Point Lenana on a less arduous expedition, the Outdoorer Mt Kenya Sirimon Route climb is a perfect choice.
+Kenya Point Lenana on a less taxing expedition, the Outdoorer Mt Kenya Sirimon Route climb is a perfect choice.
 As we get to the climax of our Mount Kenya Crash Program, we set out on a journey through the most popular Mt.
 Kenya route and dive into the magic of Mount Kenya.
 Our ultimate goal is to conquer ourselves by getting to Point Lenana, the third-highest peak of Mt.
 Kenya, rising to an elevation of 4,985m ASL.
 The four-day experience through the Outdoorer Mt Kenya Sirimon Route Climb begins and ends at the Sirimon Gate.
 We will set out to experience the breathtaking views of the Sirimon Route, including the Sirimon Gorge, Likii North Valley, Mackinder Valley, and the glorious views across the expanse on the journey to Point Lenana. Â

 Outdoorer Mt Kenya Sirimon Route Climb Itinerary